By Zimbabwe specialist Amelia

-I first went on safari in Zimbabwe with a friend who’d grown up in the country and had helped paint a picture of what it would be like — big open plains, wildlife of all shapes and sizes gathering on the riverbanks and glorious sunsets.
+When I first went on safari in Zimbabwe, my mind had painted a picture of what it would be like — big open plains, wildlife of all shapes and sizes gathering on the riverbanks and glorious sunsets.
 However, this was mixed with the negative things I’d read about government corruption and poaching issues, so I was a little apprehensive.

 While Zimbabwe certainly has work to do, I was still blown away by the whole experience.
 Safaris here are some of Africa’s most authentic, and there’s a real sense of being out in the wilderness.
 The quality of the guides is exceptional, and their passion, knowledge and respect for wildlife bring your safari to life.

 Morning and afternoon guided game drives are offered in most parks, while walking safaris and night drives are often available in private concessions.
-Boat safaris are also an option in places like Mana Pools and Lake Kariba, allowing you to see a wider variety of wildlife.
+Water based safaris are also an option in places like Mana Pools and Lake Kariba, allowing you to see a wider variety of wildlife.

 Hwange National Park

 Big open plains scattered with pockets of dense woodland appeal to a wide range of animals, including lion, leopard, buffalo and more than 30,000 elephant.
-You might also see cheetah, aardwolf, spotted hyena, warthog and Burchell’s zebra.
-There are also good numbers of Cape wild dog and over 400 bird species.
+You might also see cheetah, spotted hyena, warthog and Burchell’s zebra, as well as prolific birdlife, with also over 400 bird species present here.

-I’ve visited Hwange in both the dry (April to October) and wet (November to March) seasons, and definitely recommend safariing here during the dry season.
+While I’ve visited Hwange in both the dry (April to October) and wet (November to March) seasons, my preference is the dry season.
 This is when large numbers of game congregate around the waterholes and the grass dries up, making it easier to see big cats and other wildlife.

 As there are no natural water sources in the park, the waterholes are man-made.
 You often hear the noise of the pumps running to keep the water levels up, dubbed ‘the heartbeat of Hwange’.
 Some camps offer a ‘pump run’ trip out with a guide to see how the pumps are operated.